Khovanov homotopy type, periodic links and localizations: Flow categories and their geometric realizations

 The composition~\eqref{eq:composition_of_morphisms} is given by the embedding map

 \end{enumerate} We use the notation $0_n=(0,\dots,0)\in\ob(\Cube(n))$ and $1_n=(1,\dots,1)\in\ob(\Cube(n))$. \end{definition}

 \begin{example} In~\cite[Definition 3.14]{LS_stable} there is described a method to assign a flow category $\cC_{f}$ to every Morse-Smale function $f \colon M \to \R$, where $M$ is a smooth compact manifold.
-Basically, objects of $\cC_{f}$ are critical points of $f$, the grading of an object is the index of the associated critical point, and the morphism spaces are moduli spaces of non-parametrized gradient flow lines of $f$.
+Objects of $\cC_{f}$ are critical points of $f$, the grading of an object is the index of the associated critical point, and the morphism spaces are moduli spaces of non-parametrized gradient flow lines of $f$.\mpar{(10): we removed the last two sentences.} \end{example} The $n$-dimensional cube $[0,1]^{n}$ can be equipped with the structure of a CW-complex with cells